 “What’re you talking about?!
 What island casing?!”
 Kiko demanded from Lone but she just smiled.

 “Greeting planet Tizarr,” came a raspy, metallic voice from a black hooded figure.
-Large, dark tinted goggles and a cloth mouth guard prevented us from seeing their face.
+Dark tinted goggles and a cloth mouth guard prevented us from seeing their face.

-“As you all know, the great Millennium Galaxy Race is taking place as we speak.
+“As most of you know, the great Millennium Galaxy Race is taking place as we speak.
 The race that grants an unequivocal, mystical power to the winner.
-Now, the race, as it always has been, requires the collection of four unknown stones.”
+The Millennium Galaxy Race, as it has always been, requires the collection of four unknown stones.”

-The speaker paused to chuckle or to hack something up and then continued, “Well congratulations Tizarr, we now know the holders of two of the remaining stones.”
+The speaker paused to clear his throat and hack something up before continuing, “Well, congratulations people of Tizarr, we now know the holders of two of the remaining stones.”

 “We will leave it up to you, citizens of Tizarr, to choose to take the stones for yourselves or watch the galaxy’s ultimate power leave this planet right before your eyes.”